qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 QGIS is able to open.
 Virtual layers do not carry data by themselves and can be seen as views to other layers.

-To create a virtual layer, open the virtual layer creation dialog by clicking on :guilabel:`Add Virtual Layer` in the :guilabel:`Layer` menu or from the corresponding toolbar.
+To create a virtual layer, open the virtual layer creation dialog by:

+* clicking |virtualLayer| :guilabel:`Add Virtual Layer` option in the :menuselection:`Layer --> Add Layer -->` menu;
+* enabling the |virtualLayer| :guilabel:`Add Virtual Layer` tab in the :guilabel:`Data Source Manager` dialog;
+* or using the :guilabel:`DB Manager` dialog tree item.

 The dialog allows you to specify a :guilabel:`Layer name` and an SQL :guilabel:`Query`.
 The query can use the name (or id) of loaded vector